 Source countries that have a high focus on individualism are Hungary and Latvia.
 Countries that are low in individualism and are more group-driven are Portugal and Romania.
 For a foreign worker, it’s easier to integrate into these countries and make friends.

 These differences could cause problems for people arriving to work in the Netherlands and Belgium.
-If a Portuguese and Romanian foreign worker comes alone, he or she is more likely to feel lonely.
+If a Portuguese and Romanian foreign worker comes alone, they are more likely to feel lonely.
 Provide the opportunity to create a community that allows them to meet friends and have dinner together, for example, to make them happy in their new environment.

 These 5 cultural differences are important when matching candidates with potential jobs.
 On Hire Abroad, we will do automated matching based on skills and previous data, which also includes such differences.

-Were you to go look for an international employee, you’d have to keep these differences in mind because they definitely play a role and can define your experience.
-It’s good to consider these differences as candidates are proposed to you to determine which candidate would be the perfect fit for your organization.
+When you look for an international employee, you have to keep these differences in mind because they definitely play a role and can define your experience.
+It’s good to consider these variables as candidates are proposed to you to determine who would be a perfect fit for your organization.

 Hire Abroad makes hiring international employees effortless, and we invite you to check our features and see everything we can do for your employment agency.